Loading

 }

-val bufferSize = AudioRecord.getMinBufferSize(
+val bufSize = minBuf.coerceAtLeast(4096)

 )

-if (record.state != AudioRecord.STATE_INITIALIZED) {
+if (rec.state != AudioRecord.STATE_INITIALIZED) {

-promise.reject("INIT_FAILED", "AudioRecord failed to initialise")
+promise.reject("AEC_INIT", "AudioRecord failed to initialize")

 return